pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 - Be a fan of the players’ characters.
 They'll need one.
 - Think offscreen, too.
 - Sometimes, reflect a question back upon the players.
-- Make the players' characters feel overwhelmed and confused
+- Make the players' characters feel overwhelmed and confused.
-- Make the players' characters *not* feel like the protagonist
+- Make the players' characters *not* feel like the protagonist.

 # Moves (from quickstart guide):